Nazi Germany: Religion

 Persecution of the Catholic Church in Germany followed the Nazi takeover.
 Hitler moved quickly to eliminate political Catholicism, rounding up functionaries of the Catholic-aligned Bavarian People's Party and Catholic Centre Party, which along with all other non-Nazi political parties ceased to exist by July.
 The Reichskonkordat (Reich Concordat) treaty with the Vatican was signed in 1933, amid continuing harassment of the church in Germany.
 The treaty required the regime to honour the independence of Catholic institutions and prohibited clergy from involvement in politics.
 Hitler routinely disregarded the Concordat, closing all Catholic institutions whose functions were not strictly religious.
 Clergy, nuns and lay leaders were targeted, with thousands of arrests over the ensuing years, often on trumped-up charges of currency smuggling or immorality.
 Several Catholic leaders were targeted in the 1934 Night of the Long Knives assassinations.
 Most Catholic youth groups refused to dissolve themselves and Hitler Youth leader Baldur von Schirach encouraged members to attack Catholic boys in the streets.
 Propaganda campaigns claimed the church was corrupt, restrictions were placed on public meetings and Catholic publications faced censorship.
 Catholic schools were required to reduce religious instruction and crucifixes were removed from state buildings.

 Pope Pius XI had the "Mit brennender Sorge" ("With Burning Concern") encyclical smuggled into Germany for Passion Sunday 1937 and read from every pulpit as it denounced the systematic hostility of the regime toward the church.
 In response, Goebbels renewed the regime's crackdown and propaganda against Catholics.
 Enrolment in denominational schools dropped sharply and by 1939 all such schools were disbanded or converted to public facilities.
 Later Catholic protests included the 22 March 1942 pastoral letter by the German bishops on "The Struggle against Christianity and the Church".
 About 30 per cent of Catholic priests were disciplined by police during the Nazi era.
-A vast security network spied on the activities of clergy and priests were frequently denounced, arrested or sent to concentration camps – many to the dedicated clergy barracks at Dachau.
+A vast security network spied on clergy and priests were frequently denounced, arrested or sent to concentration camps – many to the dedicated clergy barracks at Dachau.
 In the areas of Poland annexed in 1939, the Nazis instigated a brutal suppression and systematic dismantling of the Catholic Church.